agsb/immu/arch/6502c/README.md

 In 2023, the immu Forth was splitted for ISAs: 6502, Atmega328, RiscV

-This is the adapted review of Fig-Forth-6502, updated for some 1979, 1983, 2012 standart
+This is the adapted review of Fig-Forth-6502, updated for some 1979, 1983, 2012 standarts, changes:

-changes:

         FALSE is 0x0000, TRUE is 0xFFFF